 - J.D., Law, University of Virginia School of Law

-Professor McLaughlin received her J.D. from the University of Virginia School of Law in 1990 and a B.S. honors degree in psychology from the University of Massachusetts, Amherst, in 1987, where she was a Commonwealth Scholar and elected to Phi Beta Kappa.
+Professor McLaughlin received her J.D. from the University of Virginia School of Law and a B.S. honors degree in psychology from the University of Massachusetts, Amherst, where she was a Commonwealth Scholar.

-She is a member of the American Law Institute and is serving as Associate Reporter for the Restatement of the Law of Charitable Nonprofit Organizations project.
-She is serving as Reporter for the Uniform Law Commission's Uniform Conservation Easement Act Study Committee.
-She is a fellow and member of the Board of Regents of the American College of Trust and Estate Counsel.
-She also is a member of the ABA’s Real Property, Trust, and Estate Law Section and serves as co-chair of the section's Legislative and Regulatory Committee, as a member of the section’s Conservation Easement Task Force, and as a professional editor of the section’s academic law journal.
+She is a member of the American Law Institute and is serving as Associate Reporter for the Restatement of the Law of Charitable Nonprofit Organizations.
+She recently served as Reporter for the Uniform Law Commission's Uniform Conservation Easement Act Study Committee.
+She is a Fellow and serves on the Board of Regents of the American College of Trust and Estate Counsel.
+She also is a member of the ABA’s Real Property, Trust, and Estate Law Section and its Charitable Planning and Organizations Group, and she serves as on the Section’s Conservation Easement Task Force and as a professional editor of the Section’s academic law journal.

 Interpreting Conservation Easements, 29 Probate & Property 30 (2015)